|

 SWCPC 536 E1

-This collection consists of 1 portrait and five negatives of unknown individual.
-B. O.
+This collection consists of one portrait and five negatives of unknown individual.

-McWhorter was a Lubbock pioneer.
-He spent most of his life as a cattleman, but often
+B. O. McWhorter was a Lubbock pioneer.
+He spent most of his life as a cattleman,

 Meador, Douglas